VincentWei/MiniGUI/README.md

 ### What's MiniGUI

-MiniGUI is a modern and mature cross-platform window system for embedded systems or smart IoT devices.
-This is the version 5.0.x of MiniGUI maintained by FMSoft.

-MiniGUI is released under GPLv3 and the dual-licensing applies to commercial use.

 MiniGUI aims to provide a fast, stable, full-featured, and cross-platform windowing and GUI support system, which is especially fit for embedded systems or smart IoT devices based-on Linux/uClinux, eCos, and other